 - Individual members and member companies of DFPA including almost every major fire protection equipment manufacturers including Task Force Tips, Elkhart Brass, Flame Seal, Dragger, Ansul, Automatic Sprinkler Corp. of America, Cairns & Brothers, Eagle Air Systems, Hale Fire Pump, Ingersoll-Rand, Phoenix Rescue, etc. and major chemical companies, including DuPont, 3M, Dow Corning, etc. at one time or another.

 - NGOs, including DFPA and many members of the National Advisory Committee of CFSI

 - Engineers and technicians in the Naval Systems Commands, maintenance facilities and shipyards

 - Individual members, member companies and the staff of DFPA.

-- And, of course, the sailors and officers of the fleet.
-All of whom are trained to fight fires,
+- And, of course, the sailors and officers of the fleet all of whom are educated and trained to prevent and fight fires,

 We need this same cooperation, leadership and teamwork in all areas of the Government.

 In summary, DFPA has amassed an impressive track record and DFPA personnel have a detailed understanding of safety, survivability, fire, blast and CBR protection, damage mitigation, emergency response, homeland security, counter-terrorism, and emergency response programs and the individuals, companies and government organizations involved in these areas.